JKelleyDev/Cheap-Air-Travel-Application/README.md

 ### Week 2:
 •	Completed the main page GUI
 •	Completed the BookingDateHandler / Used to set the dates of departure and return into the model
+• Completed JUnit Tests for Routes, DepartureDates, and price modeling.
+• Started Booking Page (Traveler details) GUI interface.

 ### Week 3: